ba-itsys/keycloak-push-mfa-extension/README.md

    See [DPoP Authentication](#dpop-authentication) for the proof format and how access tokens are obtained.

-5. **Browser wait + polling:** The Keycloak login UI polls its own challenge store.
-Once the challenge is approved (or denied) the form resolves automatically.
-Polling `GET /login/pending` from the app is optional; the confirm token already carries the `cid`.

-> This PoC demonstrates both real-time strategies: the enrollment UI listens to server-sent events (SSE) emitted for its challenge, while the login approval screen continues to use classic polling so both patterns can be evaluated side-by-side.
+5. **Browser wait (SSE):** The Keycloak login UI now opens a server-sent events (SSE) stream for the login challenge.
+Once the SSE status switches away from `PENDING`, the waiting form automatically submits and the flow proceeds.
+The legacy `GET /login/pending` endpoint is still available for scripts and debugging, but browsers no longer rely on polling.

 ### Enrollment SSE details